UBC-MDS/DSCI_524_Group_2/README.md

 * Dustin Burnham: @dusty736
 * Kangbo Lu: @KangboLu

+### Workflow

+For this project we will be using the GitHub Flow strategy for collaboration.

 ### Credits

 This package was created with Cookiecutter and the UBC-MDS/cookiecutter-ubc-mds project template, modified from the [pyOpenSci/cookiecutter-pyopensci](https://github.com/pyOpenSci/cookiecutter-pyopensci) project template and the [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage).